devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/08-pageInjections.md

 </script>
 ```

-Then initialize npm in `custom` directory and install required packages:
+Then initialize npm in `custom` directory if you didn't do this and install required packages:
 ```bash
 npm init -y
 npm install apexcharts --save-dev